awasira/emacs-evernote-mode/readme_en.txt

 The followings are other key assignments on Evernote Browser pages

-b: show the previous page
+b: move to the previous page
-f: show the next page
+f: move to the next page
 t: create a tag list page and show it.
 If a tag list page already exists, move the cursor to the page
 S: create a search list page and show it.
 If a tag list page already